kahido/template-metaprogramming-journey/README.md

 ### (2) Configure your build

-To configure the project, you could use `cmake`, or `ccmake` or `cmake-gui`.
+To configure the project, you could use `cmake` or `ccmake`.
 Each of them are explained in the following:

 #### (2.a) Configuring via cmake:
 With Cmake directly: